 If possible, take the person's core body temperature and initiate first aid to cool it to 101 to 102 degrees Fahrenheit.
-If no thermometers are available, don't hesitate to initiate first aid.
+(If no thermometers are available, don't hesitate to initiate first aid.)

-You may also try these cooling strategies:
+Try these cooling strategies:

 - Fan air over the patient while wetting his or her skin with water from a sponge or garden hose.